1. Set Your Goals High

 3. Your Personal Page & Fundraising Online

 Fast fundraising is only a click away!
-Online fundraising is the most efficient method to raise funds for The Run or Walk to Conquer Cancer.
+Online fundraising is the most efficient method to raise funds for the Race Roster Spring Run-Off to support cancer research.
 You can reach friends and family worldwide and ask them to make a donation online.
 It's fast, easy and secure!

-After you register with the Goodlife Fitness Toronto Marathon, sign up to collect pledges & create your own Personal Page fundraising page.
-On your Personal Page you can tell your story, post a photo, and request donations.
+After you register with the Canada Running Series, sign up to collect pledges & create your own Personal Fundraising Page online on the Race Roster Spring Run Off website.
+On your Personal Fundraising Page you can tell your story, post a photo, and request donations.
 When donors go to your page, they can read your donation request and donate right there online.
 Please encourage all of your donors to use the online system.
 It saves Princess Margaret Cancer Centre time and money, and your donations will be credited to your account immediately, instead of four to six weeks of processing time that paper donation forms require.
-Your Personal Page also automatically tracks your fundraising balance, so you and your donors can watch your progress.
+Your Personal Fundraising Page also automatically tracks your fundraising balance, so you and your donors can watch your progress.

 4. Major Contributors & Face-to-Face Meetings

 For your potential major contributors, you’ll want to set up a face-to-face meeting.
 It can be lunch, dinner, a casual coffee or a walk around the block.
 Be sure to set a definite time and place.